datasektionen/sso/README.md

 ## Database schema

 The schema is defined by the migrations in `./pkg/database/migrations/`.
-A new one can be created using `go run ./cmd/manage goose create $NAME sql`.
+A new one can be created using `go run ./cmd/manage goose create some_fancy_name sql`.